CyrusKashef/BK_Randomizer/README.txt

 * Super Slippery Sand: At some point, you'll trigger the anti-tampering and you won't be able to change direction unless you jump.
 Have fun!

 ##### Clanker's Cavern
-* Shuffle Clanker Ring Order: Clanker's ring order is shuffled.
+* Shuffle Clanker Ring Order: Clanker's ring order, besides the first, is shuffled.

 ##### Bubblegloop Swamp
 * Shuffle Croctus Order: Croctus spawn order is shuffled.
 * Mr. Vile Bigger, Badder Crocodile: Makes Mr. Vile appear larger.
 He still moves at the same speed and eats at the same distance, but it's harder to see where the Yumblies and Grumblies spawn.
 * Tiptup Choir: The turtles are scattered across the room, with their heads barely appearing above the floor.
 One may be off-screen; this is intentional.
+If there's an occurence where two or more are off-screen, please contact GiantJigglypuff3.

 ##### Freezeezy Peak
 * Boggy Races Moved Flags: Flag poles for the Boggy race are either tighter left, tighter right, lowered to the floor to make harder to see, or rotated.